“MOVING, DELIGHTFUL AND CHARMING TALE” – Stage and Cinema

 In a small British village in 1936, author T.H.
 White stares at the blank pages that will become his future masterpiece.
-Upon meeting Freddie, a troubled young man with a mysterious past, White begins to write the modern classic The Sword in the Stone – inspired by his new student and the ancient legend.
+Enter Freddie, a young misfit with a mysterious past who is looking toward an uncertain future.
+After agreeing to tutor Freddie, White finally finds his muse and begins to write the timeless tale The Sword in the Stone – inspired by his new student and the ancient legend.

 “Heralds the arrival of a major new gay writing talent in British theatre” – Plays International Magazine

 Andrew Alty (Playwright, pronouns: he/him) has written extensively for theatre, radio, and television.
 His first play, The Left-over Heart about playwright Tennessee Williams, won the Charringtons Award for Best First Play in 1993 and was broadcast on Radio 3 where it was nominated for a Sony Award.
 Recent work includes: Twist (New Wimbledon Theatre, 2020) based on the Dickens novel, Dorian (New Wimbledon Studio, 2020) adapted from the Oscar Wilde novella, The River God (Royal Albert Hall, 2019), A Month of Sundays (New Wimbledon Theatre 2017), The First Girl In Space (Polka Theatre 2017) and Love Will (Royal Albert Hall 2017).
 Andrew was Writers Tutor at Royal Court Theatre from 1993-1996 and writer-in-residence at the Soho Theatre.
 His play Asylum premiered at the Royal Court Theatre in 1995 and his play Something About Us, a response to the AIDS pandemic played to sell out audiences at Lyric